syllabix/swagserver/README.md

 # swagserver

 [![Go Report Card](https://goreportcard.com/badge/github.com/syllabix/swagserver)](https://goreportcard.com/report/github.com/syllabix/swagserver)

 Swagserver is a simple project designed to serve your swagger ui using a valid specification file.
 It can be added as a middleware or registered as a dedicated http handler.
 It was intially built to be using with [go swagger](https://github.com/go-swagger/go-swagger) generated servers - but should be pluggable with with most routing frameworks.

+## Swagger UI Versions

+Curious what swagger ui version we are on?

+The corresponding swagger ui version is included in the swagserver [release notes](https://github.com/syllabix/swagserver/releases).

 ## Setup and usage